What is a CSA?

 - Athletic directors and team coaches

-- Residential housing staff, including Resident Advisors, Resident Directors, and desk staff who monitor entrances to facilities
+- Residential housing staff, including Resident Assistants, Resident Directors, and desk staff who monitor entrances to facilities

 - Student activity coordinators